Duration of English parliaments before 1660

 This article augments the List of parliaments of England to be found elsewhere (see link below) and to precede Duration of English, British and United Kingdom parliaments from 1660, with additional information which could not be conveniently incorporated in them.

-The definition of which bodies should be classified as parliaments becomes increasingly problematic before the accession of the Tudor monarchs, starting with King Henry VII.
+The definition of which bodies should be classified as parliaments becomes increasingly problematic before the accession of the Tudor monarchs, starting with Henry VII of England.
 Different sources may vary in the number of Parliaments in a particular reign.

 The "No." columns in the tables below contain the number counting forward from the accession of particular monarchs of England before 1660 (or the Commonwealth and Protectorate regimes of the 1650s).
 The "-Plt" columns count backwards from the parliament elected in 2005.
 This is not the conventional way of numbering parliaments.

 The "Duration" column is calculated from the date of the first meeting of the parliament to that of dissolution, using a year-month-day format.